imrekoszo/poly-test-in-src/readme.md

 Tests failed [polylith-kaocha]
 ```

-## Workaround
+## Workaround 1: duplicate src paths as test paths

-A workaround exists: if a brick does not have test paths, duplicate its source paths in its test alias like so:
+A workaround (that I found in [poly-rcf](https://github.com/ieugen/poly-rcf) by @ieugen) exists: if a brick does not have test paths, duplicate its source paths (that contain tests) in its test alias like so:

 ```clojure
 {:paths ["src"]